 Many professionals have tasks they just know how to complete.
 But what happens if a significant amount of time passes before you need to tackle that task again or if you need to have someone else needs to fill in for you when you’re too busy to complete it?
 The result is often wasted time, or worse, errors and missed details.
 Be sure to document important procedures to make it easier the next time an unexpected situation occurs.

 Beyond documenting the procedures, it’s important to know who is responsible for completing certain tasks when the person who typically completes them is unavailable.
 Be sure to cross-train the backup funeral home staff members on programs and processes so they’re ready to get started whenever they’re needed.

 During busy times, it can seem difficult to justify time spent on strategic planning for your funeral business.
 But intentionally setting aside time each week – and sticking with it – can help you focus on plans that will help you operate more efficiently and effectively.
 Need ideas to help you focus your planning efforts?
-Our recent blog post includes steps your firm can take to better serve client families in the year ahead and beyond.
+Here are several steps your firm can take to better serve client families in the year ahead and beyond.

 Even if you aren’t guilty of intentionally wasting time, you may find yourself participating in inadvertent time wasters.
 There are many tasks that funeral professionals must do on a regular basis, such as answering email and researching business-related topics online.
 Although these activities are necessary, sometimes they could be handled more efficiently.
 In order to improve your funeral business operation, eliminating things that take away from your productivity, such as unproductive staff meetings, interruptions and browsing the Internet, is a must.